MrThearMan/CI/README.md

 [tool.poetry.group.test.dependencies]
 pytest = "..."  # use latest version
 coverage = "..."  # use latest version
-# 'distutils' is not included in virtual environments from Python 3.12 onwards,
-# so you might need to explcitly include it via setuptools.
-setuptools = {version = "...", python = ">=3.12"}  # use latest version
-# If using tox
-tox = "..."  # use latest version
-tox-gh-actions = "..."  # use latest version
-# If using nox
 nox = "..."  # use latest version

 # This is only needed for the docs CI